The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's Memento 3, an intaglio print from 2008, is estimated to be worth between £22,000 and £30,000.
-This work is signed by the artist and has an auction history of one sale in June 2009.
-There have been no sales in the last 12 months and no hammer price data in the last five years.
+Damien Hirst's Memento 3, an intaglio print from 2008, is estimated to be worth between £19,000 and £28,000.
+This signed artwork has an auction history of one sale on 28th June 2009.
+This is a rare piece with no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 30.

 Meaning & Analysis